rtrppl/orgrr/readme.md

 ## orgrr extensions

 orgrr extensions are additions to the core functionality of orgrr that may introduce new dependencies to other packages or external software. orgrr will always run fine without them and if you want a minimalist setup, you don't need these.
-In order to use the extensions you will have to add this file to your load-path:
+In order to use the extensions you may have to add this file to your load-path (see above installation info):

 ```org
 (load "/path/to/orgrr/orgrr-extensions.el")